mcnuttandrew/critical-hci-vis-class/src/index.md

 It is possible that you could do nothing all semester and turn a whole bunch of work at once.
 This is allowed, but discouraged.
 Much in the same way that judges supposedly give harsher verdicts before lunch, requiring that the course staff grade a huge amount of submissions during finals week will likely lead to harsher grading.
 There is then, a game theory component to this system: when should you submit so that the grading system is currently least overwhelmed?

-Similarly, it is possible that you could not show all semester or engage with the class discussions, that is, generally not be a good citizen of the course.
+Similarly, it is possible that you could not show up all semester or engage with the class discussions, that is, generally not be a good citizen of the course.
 There will be a negative penalty for this: **up to -12 points**.

 Resubmissions of previous works for new grades is allowed and encouraged.
 They will not increase your point total, but will allow you to increase the score on your original work.
+Note: all course work is graded at discretion---submitting something numerous times does not mean it will be graded numerous times.

 Given the variety of different types of works, there are a variety of different types of grading that are appropriate and necessary.
 Undercutting these are a general policy that you should not be disappointing.
 There are many ways to be disappointing.
 For instance, using an AI to generate an essay will be looked upon extremely negatively.
 Depending on the specifics of the infringement this may lead into our academic honesty policy.